Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Empirical Results and discussion

-The optimal sequence length of all models is set to 1 ($L=1$), signifying that extended sequences were unnecessary.
-Furthermore, across models with an LEM component, the consistent selection of the OLS-based initialisation indicates that this is crucial to enhance interpretability and convergence stability.
-However, the relative ranking of models during the test phase may not necessarily hold even though the RNN has the lowest numerical validation RMSE. \\

 To assess the importance of hyperparameters in the learning process, we performed a fANOVA analysis (\cite{hutter2014efficient}).
-Results in Figure \ref{fig:important_variables} indicate that the length of the rolling window is the most powerful hyperparameter ($\approx 0.74$), highlighting the importance of historical data in enhancing model accuracy.
-Followed by learning rate, which, with moderate significance ($\approx 0.20$), is essential for achieving steady convergence.
+Results in Figure \ref{fig:important_variables} indicate that the length of the rolling window is the most powerful hyperparameter ( $\approx 0.87$), highlighting the importance of historical data in enhancing model accuracy.
+Followed by weight decay, which, with lower significance ( $\approx 0.05$), is essential for regularization and stable convergence.
 Other hyperparameters showed similar minor effects.
 This indicates that historical data and learning rate play a greater role in forecasting accuracy than other architectural or regularisation adjustments; the former plays a primary role, and the latter plays a secondary role.\\